Exitwise

 How to Value an Engineering Firm

-You can value your engineering company in four different ways:
+You can value your engineering company in different ways:

 1. Valuing an Engineering Firm by SDE Multiple